THE PLAN A INTERVENTION

 Three, inter-related “soap opera” style vignettes.

-Two short animation segments about IUDs and the implant.
+Two short animation segments about either:

 Plan A was developed by Sentient Research, Inc.